-I found ways to get write more, if that was possible, just to try and fill that big, quiet nothingness.
+I found ways to write more whenever possible, just to try and fill that big, quiet nothing.
 I splashed around in great heaps of words, scrabbling at every pebble of a story I could find beneath the surface.
 I prowled through the tangled thicket of fiction and nonfiction, hunting for ideas to highlight.
 I took way too many metaphors way, way too far.

 And you know what?
 It worked.

 At least, after a fashion.
 I started to feel fulfillment.
 I started filling my weekends with writing.
 I got in trouble with Peter for idling out repeatedly during conversations, words flowing into the editor instead of between the two of us.
 I started to gain energy just from the act of spending energy on something I loved wholeheartedly.

 In a flash of insight—or perhaps mania—I scheduled an appointment with someone in the arts department.
 Changing degrees and the course of my life was, it turns out, as simple as signing a sheet of paper and waiting a week for confirmation.
 The next semester, I would be able to start signing up for classes to work toward a degree in creative writing.
 It would likely extend my undergrad by a year, but thankfully, I’d gotten plenty of the core curriculum classes out of the way already.

 One of the downsides of working on insight is, by the very definition, a lack of foresight.
 Telling my parents resulted in them immediately pulling financial support for my tuition.